The Importance of Tagging Images for SEO

 Alt tags benefit websites because search engines use them to generate results, these results will include the image but also the client’s business name and info, thus benefitting visibility.

 Alt tagged content that is linked will be treated the same way by most search engines, they treat alt tagged content the same way as anchored text, they are all considered as relevant content.

-If you think that your website could benefit from tagging or need to boost your search engine rankings, get in touch with our expert team.
+If you think that your website could benefit from SEO tags or need to boost your search engine rankings, get in touch with our expert team.
 We can consult or complete the tagging for you just give us a call on 01329565001 or drop us an email to firstname.lastname@example.org.